 The Green Sector Colour Width, taken between the Green Sector Colour Boundaries, covers 1.8° from -54.8° to -53.0°.
 The Green Sector Intensity Width which is the angle interval across the full width half maximum (FWHM) intensity (i.e. taken between the Green Sector Intensity Boundaries), covers 1.2° from -54.6° to -53.4°.
 Therefore, the Green Sector Width covers 1.2° from -54.6° to -53.4°.

-Since the Red Sector Width and Green Sector Width have been determined, as the Sector of Uncertainty should be the angle between the adjacent Secotor Width, so the Sector of Uncertainty between the red and green sectors covers 0.8° from -55.4° to -54.6°.
+Since the Red Sector Width and Green Sector Width have been determined, as the Sector of Uncertainty should be the angle between the adjacent Sector Width, so the Sector of Uncertainty between the red and green sectors covers 0.8° from -55.4° to -54.6°.

 The Red/Green Sector Boundary, which should be taken as the centre of the Sector of Uncertainty, is -55.0°.